equivalent/equivalent.github.io/_posts/til/2019-09-02-pagination-should-first-page-start-from-0-of-from-1.md

 It's easy to calculate how many elements you may receive.
-If you know the last page is `4` and you are limiting results to `10` so you'll end up with up to `40` elements because `10 * 4`
+If you know the last page is `4` and you are limiting results to `10` so you may end up with up to `40` elements because `10 * 4`

 > Simmilar pagination numbering is based in other solution like